 There have now emerged different types of solutions to this problem.
 Sometimes you can find one tool that solves the entire problem for you and sometimes you have to use a combination of tools to get all the data into the data warehouse.
 Broadly speaking there are two types of tools that have started to emerge:

 - “Data as a service” platforms focused on marketing data.
-These platforms pull in data for all or most of you marketing data.
+These platforms pull in data for all or most of your marketing data.
 Because they only operate in the marketing domain they understand the data well and typically provide it in a clean and compact way.

-- General purpose ETL (Extract Transform Load) tools.
+- General-purpose ETL (Extract Transform Load) tools.
 ETL tools have evolved a lot over the past couple of years.
 They now provide ready integrations to a number of the larger platforms.
 In addition, they have tools that allow for integrations with new platforms.
 They are relatively easy to use, but you do have to have some technical knowledge to use them and you are responsible for maintaining the connections to the platform.

 It is important to note that not all connections are equal.
-Just because a tool has a connection to a platform you need does not mean that you can get exactly the data you need or that the data is accurate.
+Just because a tool has a connection to a platform you need, does not mean that you can get exactly the data you need or that the data is accurate.
 Marketing platforms often change their most recent data and implementations need to take this into account.
 Also, you need an implementation that understands when you add a new account to a platform and backfills the data warehouse with the historical data.

 Finally, getting the data into the data warehouse is not the only problem.
-When data warehouses and bigdata first became popular, analysts started talking about the concept of a data lake.
+When data warehouses and big data first became popular, analysts started talking about the concept of a data lake.
 The reasoning went something along the line of “Just put all the data you can get hold of in your data warehouse.
 Then you always have access to all the data you need.”
 We have now learned that this is not a good idea.
 If you do this it is very hard to find and use the data that you actually need.
 Especially if you are not the one who put it there in the first place.
-What you really want in your data warehouse is a nicely structured, cleaned and mapped set of data that is easy for everyone to use.
+What you really want in your data warehouse is a nicely structured, cleaned, and mapped set of data that is easy for everyone to use.
 The earlier in the process you think about this, the easier it becomes later.

 What you can do with a reporting stack

 The exact benefits of building a marketing reporting stack depend on the specific use case for your organization.
 The largest one is probably flexibility.
-Every business is unique and one of the largest advantages of having a reporting stack is that it’s very flexible and allows you to create the types of reports you need.
+Every business is unique and one of the largest advantages of having an automated reporting stack is that it’s very flexible and allows you to create the types of reports you need.
 If there is a new data source that you require access to you can just add it to the data warehouse and map it with the other data and you are ready to update your reports to include this new data.